-The overall outcome of the audit was indicative of a high level of compliance and environmental performance by the Project.
 The Auditor would like to thank the auditees for their high level of organisation, cooperation and assistance during the audit.

 1. INTRODUCTION

 The works and activities that are the subject of this operational audit are located within Hutchison Ports / Sydney International Container Terminal Ltd.'s (SICTL's) Terminal 3 area.
 Terminal 3 is part of NSW Ports' Port Botany Expansion (PBE) Project that also includes other port operators and terminals.